daywiss/provable/README.md

     index: // integer representing which hash in the series will be used next
     count: //the number of hashes in this series
     seed: //a string to seed nodes crypto engine to start generating the first hash (last hash of series).
 Withold to seed with random hash.
+    publicSeed: //an additional seed string value which can be made public, and/or chosen by your clients.
-    clientSeed: //an additional seed value supplied, will update the hash before being returned from next() }
+                //will update the hash before being returned from engine(), engine.next() or engine.peek().
+  }

   function onChange(state){